Azure-Samples/contoso-chat/docs/aitour-workshop.md

 1. A GitHub Account.
    * If you don't have one, you can [signup for a free account](https://github.com/signup) now.
    * After this workshop is complete, you will have a fork of the "contoso-chat" repository in your GitHub account, which includes all the materials you will need to reproduce this workshop at home.
-1. Familiarity with Visual Studio Code.
+1. (recommended) Familiarity with Visual Studio Code.
    * We will run all code in GitHub Codespaces, a virtualized Linux machine, instead of your local laptop.
 We won't be running anything on your laptop directly.
    * VS Code Online will be our development environment in GitHub Codespaces.
    * If you are familiar with running Codespaces within VS Code Desktop on your laptop, feel free to do so.